lrobert4/real-estate-property-app/readme.md

 ## Purpose & Problem Statement:
 This web app is catered toward Property Managers and Real Estate Investors who own or manage multiple rental properties.
 This web app will enable them to store information such as: tenant information, property expenses, tenant pay history.
+The Real Property Solutions web app makes it convenient for a real estate professional to access any rental property information they may need on hand.

 ## View Web App Here:
 <a href="https://intense-sierra-97088.herokuapp.com/" target="_blank"> Click to View Web App!</a>